makeabilitylab/physcomp/electronics/electricity-basics.md

 For more on electrical safety, see this [write-up on AllAboutCircuits.com](https://www.allaboutcircuits.com/textbook/direct-current/chpt-3/ohms-law-again/) or this section on [Safety (Chapter 7.1) in Practical Electronics for Inventors](https://learning.oreilly.com/library/view/practical-electronics-for/9781259587559/xhtml/18_Chapter_07.xhtml).

+You can also watch [this video](https://youtu.be/hp97GjuULX8) by popular YouTuber [ElectroBOOM](https://www.youtube.com/channel/UCJ0-OtVpF0wOKEqT2Z1HEtA), which examines his pain tolerance between AC and DC.

 <!-- Returning to the [water tank analogy](assets/videos/WaterCircuitAnalogy_Trimmed_ByJonFroehlich.mp4) from the Introduction, how much potential to do work does water have once it's flowed out of the hole and onto the ground?
 None!
 It's lost all of its energy.
 Likewise, when an electric charge reaches ground, it no longer has electric potential for work. -->